The History Behind the Internet: How It All Began

 The Internet Goes Mainstream

-By the mid-1990s, the internet was exploding.
-Schools, homes, and businesses began connecting through dial-up modems (remember that screeching sound?).
-Email, forums, and search engines like Yahoo! and AltaVista became part of everyday life.
+The internet eventually experienced explosive growth.
+Schools, homes, and businesses began connecting through dial-up modems.
+Email, forums, and early search engines became part of everyday life.
+Following this initial wave, several advancements further transformed the landscape:

-The internet had gone from a defense project to a global communication platform in just a few decades.
+• Mobile internet brought the web to portable devices.
+The internet had transitioned from a defense project to a global communication platform in a relatively short period.

 Key Players and Moments in Internet History

 • J.C.R.
-Licklider – One of the original visionaries who imagined a global interconnected network.
+Licklider – An early visionary who imagined a global interconnected network.

-• Vint Cerf and Bob Kahn – Co-creators of the TCP/IP protocol, known as the “fathers of the internet.”
+• Vint Cerf and Bob Kahn – Co-creators of the TCP/IP protocol.

 • Tim Berners-Lee – Creator of the World Wide Web.

-• The first email (1971) – Sent by Ray Tomlinson, who also used the “@” symbol for email addresses.
+• The first email – Sent by Ray Tomlinson, who also introduced the use of the symbol for addresses.

-• Commercial use (1990s) – The internet was opened to commercial traffic, sparking tech startups and online businesses.
+• Commercial use – The opening of the internet to commercial traffic sparked the rise of tech startups and online businesses.

 Conclusion: From Cables to Cloud